 |Wife’s 401(k) matches 4%*||-$1,280|

 (Couples under age 50 can contribute up to $11,000 per year to a Roth IRA.
 There are income restrictions on Roths.
-Consult a professional to be sure you qualify.)
+Talk with an investing professional to be sure you qualify.)

 *The employer match does not count toward your 15%.
 However, it automatically doubles your investment in your 401(k)!